 Assigned Block Sizes

 Excluding those by RIPE NNC, most IPv4 address assignments are rarely very granular.
-I was unable to find an assignment of less than 256 addresses among all other registries.
-This doesn't mean end user assignments will be this large but it does show that skipping large blocks of IPv4 space when trying to scan the entire spectrum isn't completely lossy.
+I was unable to find an assignment of fewer than 256 addresses among all other registries.
+This doesn't mean end-user assignments will be this large but it does show that skipping large blocks of IPv4 space when trying to scan the entire spectrum isn't completely lossy.